Oil falls on scepticism over Trump's Saudi-Russia output deal

-Friday's drop reflected market scepticism over whether a deal to call off the Saudi-Russian price war would go ahead if the U.S. does not scales back output, and whether such a cut would be sufficient to balance the market in face of a deep economic recession caused by the coronavirus pandemic and draconian containment measures.
+Analysts said it was hard to see a deal to call off the Saudi-Russian price war going ahead without the participation of other major producers, or whether any such deal could come quickly enough and be large enough to balance the market in the face of a deep economic recession caused by the coronavirus pandemic.

 Trump said the two countries could cut output by 10 to 15 million barrels per day (bpd) - an unprecedented amount representing 10% to 15% of global supply.
 Trump said he had made no offer to cut U.S. output.